eryl/multimodal-dataset/README.md

 # MULTIMODAL PROJECT

-This package is for doing machine learning on multimodal data, video with subtitles in particular.
+This package contains modules for handling multimodal data, with a focus on video with subtitles.

 ## Requirements
 The package relies on the packages: